shajinnn/project2/README.md

 # project2
-wedes folder contains responsive web
+webdes folder contains responsive web

+project folder have django project its on development created for study purpose